mattermost/docs/source/messaging/using-emoji.rst

 Selecting recent emojis
 -----------------------

 From Mattermost v6.1 and in Mattermost Cloud, react to messages quickly by selecting a recently used emoji while hovering over a message.
-If your most recent reactions aren't visible, you can enable one-click reactions by selecting **Settings > Display > One-click reactions on messages**.
+If your most recent reactions aren't visible, you can enable quick reactions by selecting **Settings > Display > One-click reactions on messages**.

 .. image:: ../images/recent-emojis.png
   :alt: React to messages quickly by selecting one of your last three emojis.